timesize/monster-oop/03-angular-mean/http/27/README.md

     url: baseUrl + '/api/projects'
   }).then(function successCallback(response) {
     console.log('response for all projects:', response);
+    // probably do something with the response data
   }, function errorCallback(error) {
     console.log('There was an error getting the data', error);
   });